 BMI is a great tool to gather data on a large population, quickly.
 For research purposes, BMI provides decently accurate information and we are able to get a large quantity of numbers in a shorter amount of time.
 However, for the everyday average person, BMI is not the most accurate measurement out there.
 Speaking from experience, being in sports my entire life always made my BMI “overweight” even though I was more fit than anyone else in my class.
 For reasons such as this, BIA is a great choice for athletes and individuals. – Kenna Vaughn, Senior Health Coach

 The scope of our information is limited to chiropractic, musculoskeletal, and nervous health issues or functional medicine articles, topics, and discussions.
 We use functional health protocols to treat injuries or disorders of the musculoskeletal system.
 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.

-The information herein on "BMI vs BIA" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "BMI vs BIA" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.